Table of Contents

 Identification with the National Social Security Office (NSSO) can be done via the Wide online service accessible on the portal site of the Social Security.

-Submitting a “DIMONA” declaration
+Making a "DIMONA" Declaration

-These formalities are free of charge if you complete them yourself.
+These formalities are free of charge, if you complete them yourself.

-More Information?
+More Information

 All useful information and forms are available on the portal site of the social security.
 The NSSO website “jeveuxengager.be” also offers a concrete overview of all the information you need as a future employer.